 - Travel is required within region and limited overnight travel may be required to attend regional, state, or national conferences, workshops, meetings, or trainings.

-- Maintain confidentiality of students and customers.
+- Maintain confidentiality of child care center staff and families.

 - Other responsibilities as assigned.